ayangzy/MyTop100Movies-API/Readme.md

 Install the project dependencies by running the following command: ```npm install```

 step 4
 copy the provided example configuration file located in the .env.example and update it in you .env file.
-Ensure you add the JWT_SERCRET value else you won't be able to authenticate
+Ensure you add the ```JWT_SERCRET``` value else you won't be able to authenticate.

 step 4
 Start the application.
 Run the project using the provided command or script: ```npm start```